r-sendra/SpikeSwarmSim/README.md

 | `verbose` | `v` | Whether to run in verbose mode. |

 ## Configuration Files
+In contrast to the command line arguments that configure basic aspects of the simulator, the most relevant configuration settings can be adjusted using JSON configuration files.
+The file has to be stored in `spike_swarm_sim/config` and is called using the command line argument `--cfg` (or `-f`).
 The configuration file is composed by the following main blocks:
 - `checkpoint_file`: name of the file where optimization checkpoints are stored.